Understanding Sparse JL for Feature Hashing: Introduction

-For many applications, it can be useful to consider probability distributions over sparse matrices (matrices with a small number of nonzero entries per column), both to speed up the projection time and to preserve the sparsity of the original vectors (up to a multiplicative factor).
-In this context, Kane and Nelson \cite{KN12} constructed sparse JL distributions (which we define formally in \Cref{sec:sparseJLDist}) that achieve the same (optimal) dimension as Lemma~$\ref{RegularJL}$, while also satisfying a sparsity property.
-They proved the following: \begin{theorem}[Sparse JL \cite{KN12}] For any positive integer $n$ and $0 < \epsilon, \delta < 1$, any sparse JL distribution $\mathcal{A}_{s,m}$ (defined formally in \Cref{sec:sparseJLDist}) over $m \times n$ matrices with dimension $m = \Theta(\epsilon^{-2} \log(1/\delta))$ and $s = \Theta(\epsilon^{-1} \log(1/\delta))$ nonzero elements per column satisfies \eqref{JLcondition}. \end{theorem} They also proved that for their construction of sparse JL distributions, the sparsity $s = \Theta(\epsilon^{-1} \log(1/\delta))$ is optimal\footnote{In \cite{NNLower}, it was shown that for \textit{any} distribution over matrices, a sparsity of $\Omega(\epsilon^{-1} \log(1/\delta) /\log(1/\epsilon))$ is necessary to satisfy \eqref{JLcondition}.} for $m = \Theta(\epsilon^{-2} \log(1/\delta))$.
+To speed up projection time, it is useful to consider probability distributions over sparse matrices (i.e. matrices with a small number of nonzero entries per column).
+More specifically, for matrices with $s$ nonzero entries per column, the projection time for a vector $x$ goes down from $O(m\norm{x}_0)$ to $O(s\norm{x}_0)$, where $\norm{x}_0$ is the number of nonzero entries of $x$.
+In this context, Kane and Nelson \cite{KN12} constructed sparse JL distributions (which we define formally in \Cref{sec:sparseJLDist}), improving upon previous work \cite{Achlioptas, Li, DKS10}.
+Roughly speaking, a sparse JL distribution, as constructed in \cite{KN12}, boils down to drawing a random $m \times n$ matrix where each column contains exactly $s$ nonzero entries, each equal to $-1 / \sqrt{s}$ or $1 / \sqrt{s}$.
+Kane and Nelson show that sparse JL distributions achieve the same (optimal) dimension as Lemma~$\ref{RegularJL}$, while also satisfying a sparsity property. \begin{theorem}[Sparse JL \cite{KN12}] For any $n \in \mathbb{N}$ and $\epsilon, \delta \in (0,1)$, a sparse JL distribution $\mathcal{A}_{s,m,n}$ (defined formally in \Cref{sec:sparseJLDist}) over $m \times n$ matrices, with dimension $m = \Theta(\epsilon^{-2} \ln(1/\delta))$ and sparsity $s = \Theta(\epsilon^{-1} \ln(1/\delta))$, satisfies \eqref{JLcondition}. \end{theorem}

-Cohen \cite{Cohen} extended the upper bound to show a lower sparsity is possible with an appropriate gain in dimension.
-This result implies the following dimension-sparsity tradeoffs: \begin{theorem}[Dimension-Sparsity Tradeoffs \cite{Cohen}] There exists constants $C_S, C_M > 0$ such that for any $0 < \epsilon, \delta < 1$ and $1 \le s \le C_S \epsilon^{-1} \log(1/\delta)$, if $\mathcal{A}_{s,m}$ is a uniform sparse JL distribution (defined formally in \Cref{sec:sparseJLDist}), then it satisfies $\eqref{JLcondition}$ if: \end{theorem}
+Sparse JL distributions are state-of-the-art sparse random projections, and achieve a sparsity that is nearly optimal when the dimension $m$ is $\Theta(\epsilon^{-2} \ln(1/\delta))$.\footnote{Nelson and Nguyen \cite{NNLower} showed that \textit{any} distribution satisfying \eqref{JLcondition} requires sparsity $\Omega(\epsilon^{-1} \ln(1/\delta)/\ln(1/\epsilon))$ when the dimension $m$ is $\Theta(\epsilon^{-2} \ln(1/\delta))$.
+Kane and Nelson \cite{KN12} also showed that the analysis of sparse JL distributions in Theorem \ref{SparseJL} is tight at $m = \Theta(\epsilon^{-2} \ln(1/\delta))$. } However, in practice, it can be necessary to utilize a lower sparsity $s$, since the projection time is linear in $s$.
+Resolving this issue, Cohen \cite{Cohen} extended the upper bound in Theorem \ref{SparseJL} to show that sparse JL distributions can achieve a lower sparsity with an appropriate gain in dimension.
+He proved the following dimension-sparsity tradeoffs: \begin{theorem}[Dimension-Sparsity Tradeoffs \cite{Cohen}] For any $n \in \mathbb{N}$ and $\epsilon, \delta \in (0,1)$, a uniform sparse JL distribution $\mathcal{A}_{s,m,n}$ (defined formally in \Cref{sec:sparseJLDist}), with $s \le \Theta(\epsilon^{-1} \ln(1/\delta))$ and satisfies $\eqref{JLcondition}$. \end{theorem}